Celibacy: Ancient Greece and Rome

 "Pythagoras himself established a small community that set a premium on study, vegetarianism, and sexual restraint or abstinence.
 Later philosophers believed that celibacy would be conducive to the detachment and equilibrium required by the philosopher's calling."

 The Balkans

 The tradition of sworn virgins developed out of the Kanuni i Lekë Dukagjinit (The Code of Lekë Dukagjini, or simply the Kanun).
-The Kanun is not a religious document – many groups follow it, including Roman Catholics, the Albanian Orthodox, and Muslims.
+The Kanun is not a religious document – many groups follow this code, including Roman Catholics, the Albanian Orthodox, and Muslims.

 Women who become sworn virgins make a vow of celibacy, and are allowed to take on the social role of men: inheriting land, wearing male clothing, etc.

+Political contexts

+During the May Fourth Movement in China, pledges of celibacy were a means through which participants resisted traditional marriage and devoted themselves to revolutionary causes.